pkuzyb/larynx_segmentation/README.md

 ---
 ## Inference
-To make inferences on new MRI frames:
+To make inferences on new real-time MRI videos:

 ```bash
 python ./scripts/inference.py